Balthasar Hubmaier: On women

-On Restoration
+On restoration

 Hubmaier believed that restored men and women had a free spirit, which was not affected by the Fall of Adam.

 On the Church Fathers

+Hubmaier made reference to the Church Fathers frequently in his works, often to show the historical nature of his arguments.
+Hubmaier was familiar with the works of at least a dozen Church Fathers, including Origen, Tertullian, Basil of Caesarea, Ambrose, John Chrysostom, Cyprian, and Augustine of Hippo.

-According to historian and theologian, Andrew Klager, "Hubmaier not only cognitively accepted the teachings of the fathers on baptism and free will, but embraced them as co-affiliates with himself in the one, holy, apostolic ecclesia universalis in protest against the errant papal ecclesia particularis as per the composition of his ecclesiology."
+According to historian and theologian Andrew Klager, "Hubmaier not only cognitively accepted the teachings of the fathers on baptism and free will, but embraced them as co-affiliates with himself in the one, holy, apostolic ecclesia universalis in protest against the errant papal ecclesia particularis as per the composition of his ecclesiology."
 In terms of how Hubmaier accessed the writings of the Church Fathers, he "was inspired by humanist principles, especially ad fontes, restitutionism, and rejection of scholastic syllogism and glosses in favour of full, humanist editions of the fathers based on an improved focus on grammar and philology."
 Although Hubmaier references the Church Fathers in many of his works, his two treatises called Old and New Teachers on Believers Baptism (1526) provide his most systematic and deliberate exploration of the thought of the Fathers on baptism specifically.

+On the two wills of God

+Hubmaier proposed an idea of God having two Wills; one was called the "absolute" will and could never be changed, also called God's "hidden" will, and another which could be accepted or rejected by people was called the "ordained" will, also titled God's "revealed" will.
+The absolute will of God was paired with Predestination (according to foreknowlege, in Hubmaier's view) and to his decisions on certain permissions and decrees for God alone to decide; this is also linked with keeping some sinners alive for more time than others, or dealing with sin and sinners in different ways.
+While the ordained will, was connected to verses in the Bible which Hubmaier asserted that clearly taught Free will.